matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 a durability of eleven nines is considered very good.

 214) Durability?
 Answer: What does a durability of 11 9's mean?
-If you store one million files for thn million years, you would expect to lose one file.
+If you store one million files for ten million years, you would expect to lose one file.
 Why should, durability be high?
 Because we hate losing data.
 Once we lose data, it is gone.

 215) Increasing Availability and Durability of Databases?